Team Dresch Bundles

-• Vinyl Bundle includes: Personal Best LP, Captain My Captain LP & Hand Grenade 7” all on limited edition colored vinyl, plus the Choices, Chances, Changes CD and a sticker.
-ONLY 300 COPIES AVAILABLE!
+• Vinyl Bundle includes: Personal Best LP, Captain My Captain LP & Choices, Chances, Changes LP and a sticker.

 • CD Bundle includes: Personal Best, Captain My Captain & Choices, Chances, Changes on CD plus a sticker.